Log in

 That template will lay out every aspect of a CRM system and ask whether they consider it necessary, mandatory, or not needed.
 It can also have respondents rank each feature on a priority scale from 0–10, with 0 being not a priority at all and 10 a top priority.

 One section of your CRM requirements template might list, for example, Sales Force Automation as its main category.
-Subcategories like “opportunity management” go under that heading, with features related to opportunity management listed one by one after that.
+Subcategories like “opportunity management” go under that heading, with features related to sales opportunity management listed one by one after that.

 It would look something like: